Hevand/MultiTenantFrontDoor/readme.md

 ![Global application deployment with tenants](images/globalstamps.png)

 ## Routing
-It should be obvious that the default URLs are not customer-ready.
-They are hard to remember, easy to mistype and do not really pass as a 'seal of quality' for your commercial product.
+The default URLs are not user friendly.
+They are hard to remember, easy to mistype, impossible to change without impacting the users and simply do no justice to the quality of the actual product.

-Instead, one or more DNS records will be created.
-Having a custom DNS provides a great opportunity to route individual users to the appropriate stamp - or does it?
+Instead, a DNS record (CNAME, most likely) will be created.
+Such a record provides a great opportunity to route individual users to the appropriate stamp - or does it?

-Let's look at the different strategies that are possible, and (subjectively) evaluate their appeal:
+Let's look at the different strategies that are possible, and evaluate their appeal (subjectively):

 | Strategy | User Friendly URL | Routable to a particular stamp? | Achievable via | Notes |
 | -------- | ----------------- | ------------------------------- | -------------- | ----- |